The best fiber internet providers of 2021

 Is fiber the best internet to get?

 Yes.
 Fiber-optic internet offers speeds and reliability that other internet connection types simply cannot, and you can get it for around the same monthly price as cable or DSL service.
-The one drawback is availability: Fiber-optic service is only available to about 40% of U.S. residents, according to the FCC.
+The one drawback is availability: Fiber-optic service is only available to about 40% of US residents, according to the Federal Communications Commission.

 Is fiber internet expensive?